Who We Are

 She has 3+ years of experience in audience development and social media.
 She studied at Lafayette College and has a degree in International Affairs.

-Kate is the email editor for The Spruce, The Spruce Crafts, and The Spruce Pets and has been at Dotdash since July 2019.
+Kate is an Editor for The Spruce, The Spruce Crafts, and The Spruce Pets and has been at Dotdash since July 2019.

 She previously worked as a contributing writer for POPSUGAR and as a digital content marketer for small businesses.
 Her writing has also appeared on The Spruce, MyDomaine, and Stacker.